 - The amount of money or a description (but not the value) of the item(s) donated.
 The donor, not the nonprofit, is responsible for assigning a cash value of donated items or in-kind contributions.

 - A statement indicating whether any goods or services were provided in exchange for the donation

 - If no goods or services were given to the donor in return for the contribution, the nonprofit must say so.

 - If the gift was $75 or more, and the nonprofit provided something in return (i.e., tickets to an event), then the organization must provide a good-faith estimate of the value of the goods or services provided to the donor (in this case, the market value of the event tickets).

-6: Name and signature of authorized representative such as a board member or head of department.
+- Name and signature of authorized representative, such as a board member or head of the department.

-7: A disclosure, if necessary.
-These vary from state to state, so double check to make sure you’re including the required disclosure statements for all states that your donors are contributing from.
+- A disclosure, if necessary.
+These vary from state to state, so make sure you’re including the required disclosure statements for all states that your donors are contributing from.

 There are a few more things you should probably know about donation receipts.
-Click on the section you’re interested in for more information.
+Here are some frequently asked questions.